MahmoudMabrok/Mo3taSummary/README.md

 # Mo3taSummary
-simple app to summary your project code
+simple app to summary your project code, now it runs only on windows soon ISA will be support linux.

-# How to use :
+# How to use (Windows machines):
  - open folder
     - ![](folder.JPG)
  - run Mo3taSummary.exe